 The compatibility mechanism allows you to use incompatible Windows PowerShell cmdlets inside a PowerShell session.
 Incompatible Windows PowerShell cmdlets/modules which rely on features which, while present in the full .NET CLR, are not available in .NET Core 5.0 (and are unlikely ever to be added to .NET core).
 For example, the Get-WindowsFeature cmdlet uses a .NET type System.Diagnostics.Eventing.EventDescriptor as you saw earlier.
 Although the cmdlet cannot run natively in PowerShell 7, the compatibility mechanism allows you to make use of the cmdlets functionality.

-When Import-Module begins loading an incompatible module, it checks to see of a remoting session with the name WinPSCompatSession exists.
+When Import-Module begins loading an incompatible module, it checks to see if a remoting session with the name WinPSCompatSession exists.
 If that remoting session exists, PowerShell makes use of it.
 If the session does not exist, Import-Module creates a new remoting session with that name.
 PowerShell 7 then imports the module in the remote session and creates proxy functions in the PowerShell 7 session.

 Once Import-Module has created the remoting session, PowerShell uses that single session for all future use, so loading multiple modules utilizes a single remoting session.